Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/010_boms.en.md

 {{< example "bom_match" "1.2.0" >}}

+Beginning with version 1.3.0, an arbitrary Server acting as a [CSAF provider](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#722-role-csaf-provider) can be used as an endpoint.

 ## Analyze

 Running the command "bom analyze" and providing it with one or more filepaths to valid CycloneDX files displays the metadata of these BOMs: